-Maya ceramics have flooded into the world???s public and private collections.
+Maya ceramics have flooded into the world's public and private collections.
 Previously rare and little known, these vessels have transformed Maya studies.
 Their images and texts have opened windows onto Maya life, history, ritual, literature and mythology.

 But because most of these vessels came to light by looting, they also raise profound practical and ethical questions.

-The Royal Cup will tell this story and explore the issues it raises through a one-hour television program; a nationwide outreach program of screenings, discussions and workshops; a multi-faceted website and ancillary outputs and materials.
+"The Royal Cup" will tell this story and explore the issues it raises through a feature length film and its one-hour television version; a nationwide outreach program of screenings, discussions and workshops; a multi-faceted website